Leading numbers of COVID-19 in the Ottawa area today - ExBulletin

 Numbers to look at

-4:By November 19, eligible residents who are unvaccinated or who received the first dose less than two weeks ago are four times more likely to become infected with COVID-19 than those who are fully vaccinated.
+3: Residents 12 years of age and older who are unvaccinated or who received the first dose less than two weeks ago are three times more likely to become infected with COVID-19 than those who are fully vaccinated, according to data until 26 November.

 Sources